Robot Calibration (Laser Tracker)

 4.Select the robot that is being used.

 6.Select an estimate of the reference plane.
-If the reference plane is not parallel to the robot XY plane (from the robot reference) we must add an estimate of this reference plane within ±20 degrees.
+If the reference plane is not parallel to the robot XY plane (from the robot reference) you must add an estimate of this reference plane within ±20 degrees.
 The position of this plane is not important, only the orientation.

-10. We must manually update the values in the real robot controller (X,Y,Z only).
+10. You must manually update the values in the real robot controller (X,Y,Z only).
 If this TCP will be used in a program generated by RoboDK, it is not necessary to update the values in the robot controller.

 The next two procedures must be followed to properly set the mastering parameters for these two axes.

-We must use a reference target to properly set the “home” position of axis 6.
+You must use a reference target to properly set the “home” position of axis 6.
 The angle offset will be the rotation around the Z axis of the tool flange needed to best fit the measured TCP (X,Y,Z) with the known TCP reference.
 The measured TCP (see the following image) is one of the TCPs that were measured in the step two of the calibration procedure.
 The reference TCP is a known reference that corresponds to one of the TCP for the calibration tool being used.

 Ideally, the reference TCP must be measured by the CMM with respect to the tool flange (a replica of the robot tool flange would be best).
-Alternatively, we can use a new robot to measure (step two of the calibration procedure) the TCP for the first time and use one measured TCP as the reference.
+Alternatively, you can use a new robot to measure (step two of the calibration procedure) the TCP for the first time and use one measured TCP as the reference.
 It is important to use a dowel pin and/or appropriate tool flange referencing to make sure that the end effector is always placed at the same position.

-We must properly measure three base targets before starting a robot calibration if we want to align the axis 1 with the real robot base frame.
+You must properly measure three base targets before starting a robot calibration if we want to align the axis 1 with the real robot base frame.
 These base targets must be chosen so that the reference frame can be found with respect to the robot.

 The “home” position of axis 1 directly depends on the three base targets as well as the robot base setup.
 The robot base setup is the first calibration step, where the base frame of the measurement system is placed with respect to the robot base frame by moving and measuring axis 1 and 2.

 The base targets of the measurement system can be set by pressing “Set base targets” (see following image).
 These are 3 measurements that will define the desired robot reference frame (the first 2 measurements define the X axis and the third point the positive Y axis).
-We should use appropriate reference points related to the robot base so that this procedure is repeatable.
+You should use appropriate reference points related to the robot base so that this procedure is repeatable.

 The correction angle for joint 1 will be the angle between the X axis of the base reference measured through 3 points and the base reference measured by moving the robot axes 1 and 2.
 Of course, both vectors are previously projected to the XY plane of the base reference obtained by touching the tree points.